Alpine A110 (2017): Specifications

-Based on an all-aluminium construction, the A110 is powered by a 1.8-litre turbocharged gasoline direct injection 4 valves per cylinder inline-four engine mated to a 7-speed dual-clutch transmission manufactured by Getrag.
+Based on an all-aluminium construction, the A110 is powered by a Nissan-derived 1.8-litre turbocharged gasoline direct injection 4 valves per cylinder inline-four engine mated to a 7-speed dual-clutch transmission manufactured by Getrag.
 Developed by Renault–Nissan and reworked by Alpine engineers, the engine has an output of 252 PS at 6,000 rpm and 320 Nm of torque at 2,000–5,000 rpm.
 According to Alpine, the A110 can accelerate from 0 to 100 km/h in 4.5 seconds, and has an electronically limited top speed of 250 km/h.

 The A110 was initially available in three trims: Pure, Première, and Legende.
 The Pure cars, the base trim, have 17-inch alloy wheels.
-The Première trim cars are technically the launch edition models which were limited to 1,955 units and were equipped with amenities such as forged alloy wheels, quilted leather Sabelt bucket sports seats, a reversing camera, and metallic blue exterior colour as standard.
-The Legende trim cars come with six-way adjustable sports seats, black or brown leather interior upholstery, and an upgraded hi-fi sound system along with specially designed wheels exclusive to this trim.
+The Première trim cars are technically the launch edition models limited to 1,955 units and were equipped with amenities such as forged alloy wheels, quilted leather Sabelt bucket sports seats, a reversing camera, and metallic blue exterior colour as standard.
+The Legende trim cars come with six-way adjustable sports seats, black or brown leather interior upholstery, an upgraded hi-fi sound system, and specially designed wheels exclusive to this trim.
 All of the three trims share the same powertrain and transmission.

-For the 2020 model year The Pure trim level was replaced by the Alpine A110, with no other badging.
+For the 2020 model year, The Pure trim level was replaced by the Alpine A110, with no other badging.
 The Légende was replaced by the Alpine A110 GT which employed the same engine as the A110 S.

-A110S
+A110 S

-Introduced in June 2019, the A110S is a high performance and lightweight variant of the A110.
-The A110S benefits from increased power output (from 252 to 300 PS) from its 1.8-litre turbocharged four-cylinder engine as well as stiffer springs, new anti-rollbars, dampers, and carbon-ceramic brakes.
+Introduced in June 2019, the A110 S is a high performance and lightweight variant of the A110.
+The A110 S benefits from increased power output (from 252 to 300 PS) from its 1.8-litre turbocharged four-cylinder engine as well as stiffer springs, new anti-rollbars, dampers, and high performance brakes.
 The ride height is lowered by 4 mm and the car is fitted with special Michelin Pilot Sport 4 tyres having a stickier compound contributing to more grip on the tarmac.

 The engine was retuned and a larger turbocharger installed.
 The peak power is achieved at 1400 rpm higher than the standard engine.
 The 7-speed dual-clutch transmission remains unchanged.
 The new springs and anti-roll bars are respectively 50 and 100 percent stiffer than the standard car.
 The ESC system has also been retuned to improve handling and comes with a full-defeat mode.

 Aesthetic changes include flag motifs, orange brake calipers and optional matte grey paintwork and lighter Fuchs alloy wheels.
 An optional carbon fibre roof with a gloss finish reduces 1.9 kg from the total weight of the car which is 1114 kg.

-The A110S can accelerate from 0 to 100 km/h in 4.4 seconds (0.1 seconds faster than the standard car) and has an electronically limited top speed of 250 km/h.
+The A110 S can accelerate from 0 to 100 km/h in 4.4 seconds (0.1 seconds faster than the standard car) and has an electronically limited top speed of 250 km/h.